Drosophila mettleri: Other factors leading to host selection

 Each fly species exploits necrotic rot patches on the cactus for nutrients.
 The largest necrotic patch sizes rank in order from highest to lowest: cardon, saguaro, organpipe, and senita.
 The size and arm spans of the cacti did not influence the size of the necrotic patches.
 Instead of rot patch size being regulated by spatial factors, seasonal differences in the growth of the host plants determined how large and how abundant necrotic patches were.
 Further, temporal factors determined the amount of time a necrotic patch lasted; during the spring, patches are least abundant and during the summer, patches are most abundant.

 While all other species of the four Sonoran Desert Drosophila showed a correlation between the resource richness of their hosts' necrotic patches and population size, no such distinct correlation was found for D. mettleri.
 D. mettleri exploits both necrotic patches and soil near rotting cacti; further, this species can thrive on a variety of hosts, leading to more dispersal of these flies under a given spatial region.
 The overall development periods and availability of host cacti strongly affects the growth of both larvae and the reproductive success of adults.
 For larvae, optimal host conditions entail long-lived necrotic plots as this gives the larvae enough time to grow and develop into larger, more fit adults.
 For adults, adequate conditions include hosts that grow more regularly because adults will have a regular site to lay eggs.

 Defense mechanism

 The host cacti contain toxic chemicals and compounds that otherwise prevent flies from feeding on cacti.
-D. metlerri contains genes that enable it to detoxify these toxic compounds and thus feed off of the cacti as a source of nutrients.
+D. mettleri contains genes that enable it to detoxify these toxic compounds and thus feed off of the cacti as a source of nutrients.
 These genes are linked to the evolution of xenobiotic resistance.